SciML/ReactionNetworkImporters.jl/README.md

 1. A *subset* of the BioNetGen .net file format.
 2. Networks represented by dense or sparse substrate and product stoichiometric matrices.
+3. Networks represented by dense or sparse complex stoichiometric and incidence matrices.
 <!-- 3.
 The basic format used by the [RSSA](https://www.cosbi.eu/research/prototypes/rssa) group at COSBI in their [model collection](https://www.cosbi.eu/prototypes/jLiexDeBIgFV4zxwnKiW97oc4BjTtIoRGajqdUz4.zip). -->

 ----